AnasRouam/Data-Pipeline-Project/README.md

 The scripts to create the tables, keys and indexes are included in the repo.
 We obtain this schema:

 ![Our target star schema](https://github.com/AnasRouam/Data-Pipeline-Project/blob/main/StarSchema.png)

+## 1.3 SSIS ETL Package to fill our data warehouse

+**SSIS (SQL Server Integration Services):**
+SQL Server Integration Services (SSIS) is a powerful data integration and workflow automation tool from Microsoft, installed as a seperate package but used within **Visual Studio** GUI.
+It allows you to **ETL** data between various sources and destinations.
+SSIS supports relational databases, flat files, and cloud-based storage.
+It is commonly used for tasks like data migration, **data warehousing**, and automating business processes.
+SSIS provides a visual design environment with drag-and-drop functionality to build complex data workflows and transformation logic.

+**ETL (Extract, Transform, Load):**
+ETL stands for Extract, Transform, Load, which is a process used in **data warehousing** to move data from source systems to a destination, typically a data warehouse or data lake.
+The process involves:
+- Extract: Gathering data from various sources such as databases, APIs, or flat files.
+- Transform: Cleaning, filtering, and transforming the data into the desired format.
+This may involve data validation, aggregation, and applying business rules.
+- Load: Inserting the transformed data into the destination storage system, such as a relational database, data warehouse, or analytics platform.